- About

 Kathryn focuses on the value of new technologies and how to most effectively and efficiently implement them into health care.
 Her core specialty is precision medicine — a new era of healthcare where medical interventions can be tailored to individual patients based on their unique genetic make-up.
 Her work spans multiple disciplines, including basic, clinical and social sciences, and brings together leading experts in academia, industry, healthcare, payers, and government.
 Her pioneering research on the application of health services research to personalized medicine has revealed insights on how to bridge the gap between emerging technologies and their use in the clinic.
 Kathryn led one of the earliest studies on the societal implications of pharmacogenomics, underscoring its potential to reduce the incidence of adverse drug reactions (JAMA, 2001).
 Kathryn has also conducted seminal work on HIV, as her analysis of HIV home testing informed the FDA’s decision to approve the first home collection HIV test (New England Journal of Medicine, 1995).

-Kathryn has published over 150 peer-reviewed articles in major journals including JAMA, New England Journal of Medicine, Science, and Health Affairs and has been repeatedly named as being in the top 2% of authors for career-long citations in her field and in the top 100,000 of all researchers (Baas, 2021; Ioannidis 2020).
-She has had continuous funding from NIH as a Principal Investigator for 3 decades and was recently awarded a 5-year, $5M NIH grant to examine payer coverage and economic value for emerging genomic technologies.
-Kathryn serves on the editorial boards for Health Affairs, Value in Health, JAMA Internal Medicine, Genetics in Medicine (section editor); is a member of the National Academy of Medicine Roundtable on Genomics and Precision Health; and has served on the governing Board of Directors for GenomeCanada and as an advisor to the FDA, CDC, President’s Council of Advisors on Science and Technology, and the White House Office of Science and Technology.
+Kathryn has published ~200 peer-reviewed articles in major journals including JAMA, New England Journal of Medicine, Science, and Health Affairs and has been repeatedly named as being in the top 2% of authors for career-long citations in her field and in the top 100,000 of all researchers (Baas, 2021; Ioannidis 2020).
+She has had continuous funding from NIH as a Principal Investigator for 3 decades and was awarded a 5-year, $5M NIH grant to examine payer coverage and economic value for emerging genomic technologies.
+Kathryn serves on the editorial boards for Health Affairs and Value in Health and previously for JAMA Internal Medicine.
+She is a member of the National Academy of Medicine Roundtable on Genomics and Precision Health and served on a National Academy of Medicine consensus committee (2024-2025); and has served on the governing Board of Directors for GenomeCanada and as an advisor to the FDA, CDC, President’s Council of Advisors on Science and Technology, and the White House Office of Science and Technology.
 She has also served as an advisor to many diagnostics, sequencing, and pharmaceutical companies as well as venture capitalists.
 Kathryn is Chair of the Global Economics and Evaluation of Clinical Sequencing Working Group, and a member of one of the three evidence review committees for the Institute for Clinical and Economic Review (ICER).
 Her work has been quoted by the Washington Post, Wall Street Journal, New York Times, CNBC, Reuters, Newsweek, and other major news outlets.

 Disclosures: Current